dart-code-checker/dart-code-metrics/doc/reporters/json.md

 # JSON reporter

+> **DEPRECATED!** Information on this page is out of date.
+You can find the up to date version on our [official site](https://dartcodemetrics.dev/docs/cli/analyze#json).

 Dart Code Metrics can generate a report in JSON format.
 Use `--reporter=json` to enable this format.
 The reporter prints a single JSON object containing meta information and the violations grouped by a file.
 A sample command to analyze a package:

 ```sh